microsoft/industry/foundations/README.md

 ### Cloud Driven Governance

-Use built-in primitives for guardrails to ensure deterministic, secure-by-default, and overall compliant environments for application and data environments.
+Use each cloud's built-in primitives for guardrails to ensure deterministic, secure-by-default, and overall compliant environments for application and data environments.

 ### Singular Entity Control Plane